fredhutchio/tfcb_2019/lectures/lecture09/scripting/README.md

 Now you should be able to run your script with `./script1.sh`.

-Next we'll be playing around scripting with samtools.
+Next we'll be playing around scripting with samtools using [this bam file](https://console.cloud.google.com/storage/browser/_details/gatk-test-data/wgs_bam/NA12878_20k_b37/NA12878.bam) that's available to you in the GitHub repository.
-Please download [this bam file](https://console.cloud.google.com/storage/browser/_details/gatk-test-data/wgs_bam/NA12878_20k_b37/NA12878.bam) and move it to the same directory as where your scripts live.

-It has an awkward name, so let's rename it `input.bam`.
+It has an awkward name, so let's rename it `input.bam` with
-In the shell you would do that with

     mv wgs_bam_NA12878_20k_b37_NA12878.bam input.bam